theNewDynamic/minjinlee.com/_posts/2017-11-06-new-york-times-profile.md

 “It was boring,” she said — big on social themes but short on fully realized human characters and relationships.
 “I didn’t talk to enough people.”

 While living in Tokyo, Min Jin Lee interviewed Koreans — business people, pachinko parlor owners, bar hostesses — as part of the research for her novel.
-CreditKerry Raftis&nbsp;
+CreditKerry Raftis

 The chance for a fresh start came in 2007, when her husband, a banker of Japanese descent, took a job in Tokyo.
 While there, she started looking for zainichi to interview — business people, pachinko parlor owners, bar hostesses.